-Following Castel del Monte, you head to Alberobello and walk amongst the Trulli buildings that line the streets.
+Following Castel del Monte, you’ll take a tour of Alberobello and walk amongst the Trulli buildings that line the streets.

 You will then travel to Matera to spend time walking amongst the houses built into the caves.
 Your tour will end in Bari where you will enjoy a guided walking tour of the city.

 This regional and Matera tour lasts around 9 hours and includes hotel pickup but does not include any meals.

 This Bari to Matera (and Altamura) tour will take you to two ancient cities in the region.
 You will first visit the city of Matera, where you will explore the awe-inspiring cave dwellings that form The Sassi.

 After three hours of taking in this UNESCO wonder, you will head to another of the region’s ancient cities, Altamura.